guybedford/es-module-shims/README.md

 * [`<link rel="modulepreload">` polyfill](#modulepreload) in non Chromium browsers for both shimmed and unshimmed preloading scenarios.
 * Comprehensive [CSP support](#csp-support) using nonces, no `unsafe-eval` or `blob:` policy being necessary.

-In addition a custom [fetch hook](#fetch-hook) can be implemented allowing for streaming in-browser transform workflows to support custom module types.
+In addition custom [resolve](#resolve-hook) and [fetch](#fetch-hook) hooks can be implemented allowing for streaming in-browser transform workflows to support custom module types.

 Because we are still using the native module loader the edge cases work out comprehensively, including: